netdata/netdata/integrations/README.md

 - A local checkout of https://github.com/netdata/netdata
 - A local checkout of https://github.com/netdata/go.d.plugin.
-The script expects this to be checked out in a directory called `go.d.plugin` in the root directory of the agent repo, though a symlink with that name pointing at the actual location of the repo will work as well.
+The script expects this to be checked out in a directory called `go.d.plugin` in the root directory of the Agent repo, though a symlink with that name pointing at the actual location of the repo will work as well.

 The first two parts can be easily covered in a Linux environment, such